MirzaAmirAkbar/SurveilX-FYP/README.md

 ## Notes

-Ensure the backend is running before starting the frontend.
+- Ensure the backend is running before starting the frontend.

-Make sure the YOLO model files and video files are placed correctly in the backend folder.
+- Make sure the YOLO model files and video files are placed correctly in the backend folder.

 ## Contact

-Mirza Amir Akbar Khan
+Mirza Amir Akbar Khan<br>
 email: i221112@nu.edu.pk